Skip to content

 We'll be using MediaMTX as a server (running in Termux).

 IRL Pro is a great video encoder app.
 It can stream SRT HEVC with dynamic bitrate and bonding.
-Unfortunately, it cannot use audio from an RTMP stream, but it can use audio from a phone audio input or a Bluetooth mic connected to the phone.

 Another option is to use ffmpeg in Termux.
 It can do SRT HEVC with no dynamic bitrate and no bonding.
-It uses audio from RTMP stream.

 Termux

-MediaMTX will be running in Termux.
+MediaMTX server will be running in Termux.
 Install Termux on your phone.
 Do not use Google Play version.

 Start Termux and copy-paste or type the commands below.